botpress/botpress/docs/guide/docs/channels/messenger.md

 Read the [config definition file](https://github.com/botpress/botpress/blob/master/modules/channel-messenger/src/config.ts) to learn more about configurations.

 > All changes to the configuration will take effect on `onBotMount`.
-To refresh the at runtime, you can disable and enable the bot again without restarting the server.
+To refresh the at runtime, you can disable and enable the chatbot again without restarting the server.

 ### Facebook Webhook
 Messenger will use a webhook that you'll need to register to communicate with your chatbot.